University of California Marching Band

 The University of California Marching Band, usually shortened to Cal Band, is the marching band for the University of California, Berkeley.
-While it is administered under the auspices of the university, the Cal Band is student-run and represents Cal at sporting events and social gatherings.
-The name of the band is "The University of California Band" by the constitution, but is typically called "The University of California Marching Band" or "The Cal Band".
+While it is administered under the auspices of the university, the Cal Band is almost completely student-run and represents Cal at sporting events and other social gatherings.
+The name of the band is officially "The University of California Band" according to the constitution, but is typically called "The University of California Marching Band" or "The Cal Band".
 When the band marches out of Memorial Stadium's North Tunnel for football pre-games, it is referred to as "The Pacesetter of College Marching Bands, the Pride of California".

 Student-run

-Unlike most other collegiate marching bands, the Cal Band is not under the University's Department of Music but rather the Department of Student Musical Activities, with other student-led organizations such as the University of California Jazz Ensembles and University of California Choral Ensembles.
-The Band is entirely student-run, save for one University-paid employee, its Director.
-Five students, each heading a specific point of leadership within the band—the Drum Major, Student Director, Executive Secretary, Public Relations Director, and Senior Manager—are elected by their peers and serve for terms of one calendar year.
-The five student leaders and the Director form the Executive Committee.
-The Senior Manager, who is the band's formal liaison with the university, is elected by the previous Executive Committee.
-All the other student Executive Committee positions are elected by a majority vote of the Band membership.
+Unlike most other collegiate marching bands, the Cal Band is not under the university's Department of Music, but rather the Division of Student Affairs.
+The executive committee is the administrative head of the Cal Band and is formed by five student leaders and the only University-paid employee, the Director.
+The five student positions are the Drum Major, the Student Director, the Executive Secretary, the Public Relations Director and the Senior Manager, each in charge of a specific point of leadership within the band.
+While the Senior Manager is elected by the previous Executive Committee, all the other student Executive Committee positions are elected by secret ballot.
+Candidates for each position with the majority vote of the Band serve for one calendar year.

-Unlike other major collegiate bands, students run rehearsals, pick the songs, chart shows, arrange trips, and handle promotions through committee vote.
+Unlike other major collegiate bands, students will run rehearsals, pick the songs, chart the shows, arrange any trips, and handle promotions through committee vote.
 This allows members to build their resumes and gain work experience.